 ωT = (ω02 – δ2)

-If the damping of the system is such that condition δ = ω is satisfied, damping of the oscillator is critical.
+If the damping of the system is such that the condition δ = ω is satisfied, the damping of the oscillator is critical.
 Then it also applies that ω02 – δ2 = 0 and also ωT = 0.
 That is, the periodic or quasi-periodic oscillations don't occur.

 yB = | FBm |